Feature-Space Smoothing: Certified Robustness of Deep Representations: Introduction

-To address the aforementioned challenges, we propose the Feature-space Smoothing (FS), a provable defense method that offers certified robustness on the feature representations of MLLMs. {Specifically, FS smooths the vanilla feature encoder of the MLLM, and the resulted smoothed encoder is guaranteed to maintain a provable lower bound on the cosine similarity between clean and adversarial representations under $\ell_2$-norm bounded attacks.} Moreover, we demonstrate that this Feature Cosine Similarity Bound (FCSB) of the smoothed feature encoder is intrinsically determined by a defined Gaussian robustness score, which measures the prediction consistency of the vanilla feature extractor under Gaussian noise.
-Nonetheless, the Gaussian robustness of these MLLMs remains limited without Gaussian noise augmented training, leading to a correspondingly suboptimal FCSB.
-To address this whiling avoiding the high computational cost of fine-tuning MLLMs, we propose a plug-and-play Gaussian Smoothness Booster (GSB), consisting of a lightweight Gaussian denoiser and a residual smoothness mapper.
-Specifically, the denoiser is applied prior to the feature encoder and is trained to mitigates Gaussian noises and improves the resulting robustness score.
+Generally, the Gaussian robustness score of vanilla encoders remains limited without Gaussian noise augmented training, leading to a correspondingly suboptimal FCSB.
+To address this and make the proposed FS framework generalized to large-scale pre-trained models like MLLMs, we propose the Gaussian Smoothness Booster (GSB), which consists of a lightweight Gaussian denoiser and a residual feature smoothness mapper.
+This GSB serves as a plug-and-play module to enhance the Gaussian robustness score of the protected encoders while avoiding the costly fine-tuning or alignment.
+Specifically, the denoiser is plugged prior to the feature encoder and is trained to mitigate Gaussian corruption.
 In parallel, the smoothness mapper operates after feature extraction for feature-level refinement.
 It is trained to preserve the original feature distribution while further enhancing the Gaussian robustness score.
-These two components of GSB work synergistically to enhance the certified robustness of MLLMs provided by FS.
-The GSB is optimized using the proposed utility–robustness loss and trained on data from diverse visual domains to enhance the Gaussian robustness while preserving the feature utility for the encoder.
+These two components of GSB work synergistically to enhance the certified robustness of the protected encoder.
+The GSB is trained using a proposed utility–robustness trade-off loss in a self-supervised manner, aiming to improve the Gaussian robustness without modifying the backbone encoder.